HeddaJohnsen2/Fram-Website-/README.md

 API KEYS:

 Google:
-The project requrires a Google API key.
+The project requrires a Google API key and mapId.
 Follow the instructions on this Website to get your key: https://developers.google.com/maps/documentation/javascript/get-api-key

 - Then place the api key in the html file "produce.html" in the script as shown below:
 <script src="https://maps.googleapis.com/maps/api/js?key=YOUR_API_KEY&callback=initMap&libraries=places,marker" defer async></script>

+- and in the script.js file replace the mapId in this line of code: const theMap = {
+  center: position,
+  zoom: 14,
+  mapId: "YOUR MAP ID",
+  };

 Open AI:
 The project also requires a Open AI key.